December CFSAC Part 2: Touchdowns Will Win the Game

 - Stops the costly and time-consuming search.
 The doctor to doctor to doctor (complete with three months between each one) and referral after referral after referral would stop, just by the patient getting a diagnosis from their primary care doctor.
 Time and money will be saved.

 - Brings emotional and psychological relief, ends the fear of the unknown.
 Many of our experts say they see it in their new patients.
-No more worrying they have some strange, unknown infection that may kill them.
+No more worrying that they have some strange, unknown infection that may kill them.

 - Brings validation that it is not depression or psychosomatic.
 Some patients doubt themselves, doubt what their own body tells them.
 And they may blame themselves by making mistaken assumptions of the disease.
 A correct diagnosis that they have a disease of systemic exertion intolerance will validate that what they feel is real and in their body.